arkime/arkimeweb/_wiki/install.md

 ### Start the Arkime Sensor

-To start the Arkime sensor, run the following command: `systemctl start arkimecapture.service` and `systemctl start arkimeviewer.service`
+To start the Arkime sensor, run the following command: `systemctl enable --now arkimecapture` and `systemctl enable --now arkimeviewer`
+Log files are located in the `/opt/arkime/logs` directory if something goes wrong.

 ### Accessing the Arkime UI